 Hourly & Fixed Rates

-Our rates for commercial work are extremely competitive compared to the rates charged by other commercial law firms.
+Our rates for commercial contract work are also extremely competitive compared to the rates charged by other commercial law firms.
 We deliver practical cost effective legal advice with our hourly rates varying from $280 per hour to $520 depending on the type of matter and complexity.

 Our practice is located outside of the Perth CBD and because of this our hourly rates are 20% lower than the standard rates charged by most Perth law firms.
 Our rates are extremely competitive compared to the rates charged by other commercial law firms.